-The carbon Footprint makes up 60% for the global Ecological Footprint.
+The carbon Footprint makes up 60% of humanity’s Ecological Footprint.

 Not only is decarbonizing the economy our best possible chance to address climate change, but it would also vastly improve the balance between our Ecological Footprint and the planet’s renewable natural resources.